Paraworker/puzzle-engine/README.md

 # Crazy Puzzle
-*A puzzle game engine*

-**Crazy Puzzle** is a small declarative rules engine for board games.
+**Crazy Puzzle** is a declarative rules engine for board games.
 Rules are written in a configuration file using a compact expression DSL.

-### DSL Overview
+## DSL Overview
 Check if a position is empty or enemy

 ```ron